[2.6] Sovyn's Lazy Pally - Tanky Templar with Max Block

 Support gem options include Melee Physical Damage, Weapon Elemental Damage, Added Fire Damage, Physical to Lightning (reflect may be an issue), Increased Area of Effect, Concentrated Effect, Faster Attacks (shown on 'attack time' portion of tooltip only), Melee Damage on Full Life (with Aegis Aurora), Increased Critical Strikes, Increased Critical Damage.

 Earthquake -- This gem can be purchased from Clarissa after completing the quest, Sever the Right Hand in act 3 normal.
 Earthquake is a small area of effect physical damage skill that has a delayed larger area of effect aftershock.
 Unlike Static Strike, this aftershock effect can only occur once per delay period, rather than one for every hit.
 Earthquake has a smaller tooltip DPS figure than the other skills but with some math we can see that it is competitive.
 For example, in the screenshot above it shows 75K tooltip DPS with a 0.71 second delay between the first hit and the aftershock.
 The aftershock has a 1.72 damage multiplier at the example gem level.
 Our attack time is 0.25. (((75K * 0.25) * 1.72) * (2 - 0.71)) gives us an extra 41,602 DPS, for a total of just under 116K DPS total from Earthquake.
 The Less Duration support causes the aftershocks to occur more frequently, which is necessary in order to get the most out of this skill.
-To completely maximize the potential of Earthquake, you would use the Concentrated Effect support for maximum boss kill speed.
-For clearing ordinary monsters, you would manually swap Concentrated Effect for an Increased Area of Effect gem.
+Melee Physical Damage support is also important.
+To completely maximize the potential of Earthquake, you would use the Concentrated Effect support for maximum boss kill speed, then for clearing ordinary monsters, you would manually swap Concentrated Effect for an Increased Area of Effect gem.
 As this is an easy-to-play build, I recommend a compromise between these two, which would be the Physical to Lightning support gem.
-In this case, Weapon Elemental Damage is better than Added Fire Damage, so the final "compromise" combination in a Bringer of Rain would be: Earthquake - Physical to Lightning - Weapon Elemental Damage - Less Duration.
+In this case, Weapon Elemental Damage is better than Added Fire Damage, so the final "compromise" combination in a Bringer of Rain would be: Physical to Lightning - Weapon Elemental Damage - Less Duration.
+In a 6-link chest or Tabula scenario, you would use that same combination, along with Melee Physical Damage and one of Added Fire Damage or Concentrated Effect or Increased Area.

 Static Strike -- To use this effectively in the endgame, you would need Multistrike, which is a support gem obtained free from Dialla as a reward in Act 4 normal difficulty while you are doing The Eternal Nightmare quest.
 Static Strike converts some of your physical damage to lightning.
 The most notable feature is that each hit has a delayed area of effect lightning burst in a slightly variable radius around you.
 The burst does only 60% of the damage of the primary strike but it is in addition to the tooltip damage.
 So for a single target, referring to the example above of 99K tooltip DPS we would actually have effective 158K DPS total with the explosions which are not shown on the tooltip.
-For fights that last longer than a second, Static Strike pulls ahead to the front of the pack.
+For single-target fights that last longer than a second, Static Strike pulls ahead to the front of the pack.
+For Bringer of Rain, support this skill with Multistrike - Weapon Elemental Damage - Added Fire Damage.
+6-link or Tabula, simply add Melee Physical Damage and Faster Attacks.

 Honorable Mentions - Other viable endgame attack skills: